chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 # 🏃‍♀️ <!--fit-->

 <!--
-Only applies to new pods, not to anything already running in the cluster, which means you might not know if you introduce a policy if it breaks your production apps until they happen to try to reschedule and fail.
+Only applies to new pods, not to anything already running in the cluster, which means you might not know when you update the policy that it breaks your production apps, that is until they happen to try to reschedule and fail, maybe on a scale event or node fail.
 -->

 ---